Proposing a title for registration

 All authors must read and accept the terms in the Cochrane Commercial Sponsorship Policy: see here for more information.

-The Editorial team aim to make a decision about review proposals within two weeks of the form being submitted.
+The Editorial team aims to make a decision about review proposals within two weeks of the form being submitted.
 Completion of a Review Proposal Form does not guarantee registration of your title.

-We expect an author review team to consist of at least one author whose first language is English, a statistician, a methodologist, a clinician with relevant knowledge and experience, an experienced Cochrane review author and, where possible, a multi-geographical team.
+We expect an author review team to consist of the following: at least one author whose first language is English; a statistician; a methodologist; a clinician with relevant knowledge and experience; an experienced Cochrane review author; and, where possible, a multi-geographical team.
 We expect authors to check the title they are proposing for potential overlap with existing reviews before submitting a title [by searching the Cochrane Library].

 If more than one team proposes doing the same review, PaPaS advocates collaboration.
 If this is not possible, any conflict is resolved through discussion.